icann/root-metrics/rssac-047.md

 - It is impossible to predict situations in which an RSI might provide incorrect responses.
 Using randomly generated TLDs - which look like typical queries - is a reasonable choice.
 By examining NSEC records from queries for random names we can identify cases where incorrect data may have been inserted into the root zone.

 Measurements shall use a timeout value of four seconds. `[twf]` Responses in which the TC bit is set shall be retried over TCP transport and the timeout restarted. `[hjw]`

+__Need to add the following requirement__ Since the query should always result in an NOERROR or NXDOMAIN response, responses with any other RCODE are considered to be equivalent to a timeout. `[ote]`

 __Measuring Correctness.__ For a response received within the timeout value, the measurement records the result as either correct or incorrect. `[lbl]`